gabrielacepeda/simple-cardgame/README.md

 # Harry Potter Memory Card Game
-This memory game allows a user to select two cards and check if they are a match.
-If they are a match, they stay flipped.
+This memory game allows a user to select two cards and check if they are a match until all cards are matched.

+![memory game preview](https://github.com/gabrielacepeda/simple-cardgame/blob/master/cardgamephoto.png)

+## How It's Made:

+**Tech used:** HTML, CSS, JavaScript, jQuery

+For this project I used HTML, CSS, and jQuery.
+I created a simple game where a user can select two cards and check if they match.
+If they match, those cards clear from the pool.
 If not, they flip back over.
 The game is done when all cards are matched and flipped over.

-![memory game preview](https://github.com/gabrielacepeda/simple-cardgame/blob/master/cardgamephoto.png)

-## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Framework of choice

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write *something*.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.

 ## Optimizations
-*(optional)*

-You don't have to include this section but interviewers *love* that you can not only deliver a final product that looks great but also functions efficiently.
-Did you write something then refactor it later and the result was 5x faster than the original implementation?
-Did you cache your assets?
-Things that you write in this section are **GREAT** to bring up in interviews and you can use this section as reference when studying for technical interviews!
+This game works, except for the shuffle button.
+On click, it will randomize the cards in the console, but it won't in the browser.
+I'm currently working on troubleshooting and refactoring this.

 ## Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those *whoa this is awesome* or *fuck yeah I did it!* moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.
+  I learned there are different and more effective ways of creating this app.
+I chose to make an array for the cards, but I could've chosen not to and ended up with the same results and drier code.